tofke/BTCi-mn-setup/README.md

 # BTCi-mn-setup
 Bitcoin icognito masternode setup guide for Ubuntu Linux 16.04 (x86_64 &amp; aarch64)

+Complete setup guide to be written ...

-if you just upgraded from BTCi to XBI, try these steps :
+## NOTE : if you just upgraded from BTCi to XBI, try these steps :

 1 stop your VPS node :
 ```